 She meant American 'pudding' which is one particular type of custardy dessert, I think closest to Angel Delight for Brits.
 However, it gave me an idea.
 Why couldn't I use Christmas pudding in something else?
 I decided muffins were the most likely, and tastiest candidate, and so got to work.

-Much as I like Christmas pudding, it is all too easy to end up with a bit too much - and there's not a lot of variety in how you eat it - so this is a great way to give it a new lease of life.
-These Christmas pudding muffins are incredibly easy to make and taste delicious; lovely and fruity and slightly spiced.
+These tasty bites are a great way to give leftovers a new lease of life.
+They're incredibly easy to make and taste delicious, packed with fruity flavor and slightly spiced.
 In fact they are good enough I might try to figure out how to make them without having to make a Christmas pudding first, but that's one for another time.

-I have made only a small quantity here as I thought that might be the most helpful as you might not have huge quantities of Christmas pudding left, but of course if you want to make more just multiply the quantities up.
+I have made only a small quantity here as I thought that might be the most helpful as you might not have huge quantities of Christmas pudding left.
+But of course if you want to make more just multiply the quantities up.

 Christmas pudding muffins